Ubiquitouskiwi/fraternal-forge/README.md

 >“What about side by side with a friend?”\
 > -- <cite>Legolas</cite>

 Welcome to Fraternal Forge Studios.
-This studio was born out of boredem with the status quo when replaying the games we loved over and over again.
+This studio was born out of boredom with the status quo when replaying the games we loved over and over again.
 So we are trying our hands at making mods.

 # Mods/Addons